 Assistant Professor: Ayako Fukunaka

 Assistant Technician: Yasuko Tamura

-The dysfunction of pancreatic b cells, brown adipocytes, and enterocytes can cause diabetes and metabolic syndrome.
+The dysfunction of pancreatic b cells and brown adipocytes can cause diabetes and metabolic syndrome.
 Our goal is to elucidate the molecular mechanism involved in the maintenance of homeostasis of these higher-order function cells, which is the key to glucose metabolism.
-We aim to elucidate the mechanism of cellular homeostasis, from a variety of viewpoints, including developmental biology, zinc biology, autophagy, and cell polarity, by effectively utilizing genetically engineered mice.
+We aim to elucidate the mechanism of cellular homeostasis, from a variety of viewpoints, including developmental biology, zinc biology, and autophagy by effectively utilizing genetically engineered mice.
 Furthermore, using our findings from basic medical research, we aim to establish a groundbreaking treatment for diabetes and obesity.

 - Research on the developmental biology of pancreatic b cells

-- Analysis of zinc transporters involved in the beiging of adipocytes
+- Analysis of zinc transporters involved in the browning of adipocytes

-diabetes, glucose metabolism, developmental biology, pancreatic cells, genetically engineered mice, brown adipocytes, zinc biology, autophagy, enterocytes
+diabetes, glucose metabolism, developmental biology, pancreatic b cells, genetically engineered mice, brown adipocytes, zinc biology, pancreatic cancer